Sisters of the Holy Family of Nazareth

 The Congregation of the Sisters of the Holy Family of Nazareth (Latin: Congregatio Sororum Sacrae Familiae de Nazareth) are a Catholic religious institute founded in Rome in 1875 by Mother Franciszka Siedliska.
 They use the postnominals CSFN and are an apostolic, international congregation, located on four continents and in thirteen countries.

 History

 The Congregation of the Holy Family of Nazareth was founded in Rome, Italy in 1875 by Frances Siedliska, a Polish noblewoman.
 From Rome, the Congregation spread quickly.

 In 1885, Mother Mary of Jesus the Good Shepherd and eleven sisters journeyed to Chicago, Illinois, where they had been invited to minister to the needs of Polish immigrant children and families.
 There they staffed two schools and an orphanage.
 The Congregation soon expanded its services in the Midwest.
 They continue to serve throughout Illinois, Pennsylvania, New York, Connecticut, Texas, and Ohio.
 The sisters operate a high school for girls, Nazareth Academy, in Philadelphia.

-A building belonging to the Sisters of the Holy Family of Nazareth in Monroe, Connecticut.
+A building formerly owned by the Sisters of the Holy Family of Nazareth in Monroe, Connecticut.